St Lawrence Mereworth

 Also, feel free to visit our Facebook pages where we will also announce upcoming events and latest news: https://www.facebook.com/stlawrencemereworth

-New – Benefice Modern Worship Service – REFRESH.
-A 45 minute service with modern worship songs, Bible reading, short sermon and prayers followed by tea and chat.
-We are joined for the first part of this by the Benefice Youth Group.
+REFRESH is 45 minute service with modern worship songs, Bible reading, short sermon and prayers followed by tea and chat.

 17:00 – Refresh service

-10:00 – Benefice Holy Communion service followed by tea and chat
+10:00 – Benefice Holy Communion (CW) followed by tea and chat.

 17:00 – Refresh service

-10:00 – Benefice Holy Communion service followed by tea and chat
+10:00 – Benefice Holy Communion (CW) followed by tea and chat

-10:00 – Benefice Holy Communion service followed by tea and chat
+Benefice Holy Communion (CW) followed by tea and chat

 The Team at St Lawrence: